On the maximum principles and the quantitative version of the Hopf lemma for uniformly elliptic integro-differential operators: Introduction

 It is also worthwhile to mention that the estimates \eqref{012804-20zz} and \eqref{012804-20-1zz} hold even without the uniform ellipticity hypothesis.
 They are related to ergodic properties of the Markov process, associated with the operator $A$ via the respective martingale problem, see Section \ref{sec4} below, e.g. its uniform conditional ergodicity, or intrinsic ultracontractivity of its transition semigroup.
 This shall be the topic of our forthcoming paper \cite{KK20a}.

 In addition to the results mentioned above, in the present paper we also obtain a weak maximum principle for operators of the form \eqref{011703-20}, see Proposition \ref{prop012804-20}.
-Namely, if $Au-c(x)u\ge0$ on $D$, where $c(x)\ge0$, then
+Namely, if $u$ is a subsolution of \eqref{eq3.1a} in $D$, then

 This result holds without assuming that $D$ is connected.
 Using the weak form of the maximum principle we establish its strong version and the Hopf lemma, see Theorem \ref{strong-max}.
-In addition we prove also the Bony type maximum principle and the weak Harnack inequality, see Theorems \ref{thm:main3a} and \ref{thm:main4a}. {Recall here that Harnack inequality in general does not hold for operators \eqref{011703-20} without additional restrictions on the L\'evy kernel $N$, see \cite[Section 7]{Foondun}}.
+In addition we prove also the Bony type maximum principle and {a form} of the weak Harnack inequality, see Theorems \ref{thm:main3a} and \ref{thm:main4a}, {respectively}. {The latter asserts the existence of a strictly positive, bounded, Borel measurable function $\chi$ on $D$ such that for any open $V$, with $\bar V$ compact and $\bar V \subset D$, there exists a constant $C>0$ such that for any $u$ - a non-negative supersolution to \eqref{eq3.1a} - we have

+In the case when $D$ is regular, e.g. satisfies both the interior and exterior ball conditions (see Definitions \ref{def2.3} and \ref{def3.1z}) and the formal adjoint to $A$ satisfies appropriate hypotheses, see Section \ref{sec5.2z}, one can take $\chi(x)=\delta_D(x)$, $x\in D$, see Remarks \ref{rmk9.3} and \ref{rmk9.4} below, and conclude the ''usual'' weak Harnack inequality, see e.g. \cite[Theorem 8.18, p.
+194, or Theorem 9.22, p.246]{gilbarg}, }

+{Recall that the (strong) Harnack inequality, asserts the existence of $C>0$, for which $\inf_{x\in V} u(x)\ge C \sup_{x\in V} u(x)$ for all non-negative supersolutions.
+This type of inequality need not hold in general for operators of the type \eqref{011703-20} and for its validity some additional restrictions on the kernel $N$ are needed, see \cite[Section 7]{Foondun} for more details}.